appium/appium/docs/en/drivers/ios-xcuitest-real-devices.md

 While this is simple in theory, the hoops of code signing and provisioning applications for development and testing can make this a bit of a headache.

 The device should be available to Xcode.
 Please make sure the device under test can connect to Xcode without issues.
-You could confirm it on _Devices and Simulators_ window by Xcode.
+You could confirm it with _Devices and Simulators_ Xcode dialog.

 The documentation on [appium-xcuitest-driver](https://github.com/appium/appium-xcuitest-driver) is also helpful to resolve dependencies.